Compare molecular and crystal structures

 COMPAREVC xtal1.cif xtal2.cif WRITE

-which generates two .res
+which generates a .res

-yielded the VC-PWDF score.
+structure.
 The powder diffraction patterns

 visual comparison using the